zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/troubleshooting.md

 ## A column template is not displayed

 This will happen if the server template is set but the grid is configured for ajax binding.
 Set the [ClientTemplate](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/configuration#clienttemplate) as well.
+This will also happen if only the client template is set but the grid is configured for server binding.
+Set the [Template](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/configuration#template) as well.

 ## The grid cannot bind to WebAPI controller